 What should you eat daily to lose weight and maintain it?
-Read the weight loss diet plan below.
+A daily weight loss diet plan is given which you can follow to lose weight rapidly.
+Many have recommended to follow a 1200 calorie diet plan to lose weight.

-According to Johns Hopkins University health experts, "On any non-medically supervised weight loss program, women should consume at least 1200 calories a day and men at least 1600 per day."
+According to Johns Hopkins University health experts, "On any non-medically supervised weight loss program, women should consume at least 1200 calories a day and men at least 1600 per day" intheir diet.

 Foods to avoid for weight loss